 BQA does more than just help beef producers capture more value from their market cattle: BQA also reflects a positive public image and instills consumer confidence in the beef industry.
 When producers implement the best management practices of a BQA program, they assure their market steers, heifers, cows, and bulls are the best they can be.
 Today, the stakes are even higher because of increased public attention on animal welfare.
 BQA is valuable to all beef and dairy producers because it:

 All individuals who have the opportunity to influence the quality and handling of cattle, including owners, farm workers, junior producers (14 and older), animal science students and allied industry partners.

 The Beef Quality Assurance program in New York State has grown into a robust educational opportunity for beef and dairy farmers throughout the state and works to improve the quality of beef produced by connecting producers with the newest research and animal care techniques.
 The BQA Program currently has over 1000 active beef producers, employees, and students.
 The program has two levels of certification.

-• Attend a classroom training or self-study and complete the BQA test.
+Attend a classroom training or complete the national BQA online modules.

 VCPR Form can be downloaded here.
 If your veterinarian office has their own form they would prefer to use that will also be accepted.

 This training is designed for cattle transporters and farmers.
 The training reviews proper handling and transport of cattle which can reduce sickness in calves, prevent bruises, and improve the quality of the meat from those animals.

 BQA Re-Certification is required every three years.
 Documented Continued Education must be submitted to the NYBC office.
 Learn more about the different continued education options available and download the required paperwork.
 VCPR forms for NYS Level II also available.

 If you have a good relationship with your veterinarian, he or she will be able to help, advise, and guide you to use appropriate medications for your animals.